Flimm/backup-all-my-flickr-photos/README.md

 Installation instructions:
 ==========================

-    pip install backup_all_my_flickr_photos
+    pip3 install backup_all_my_flickr_photos

-It is recommended to create a Python environment with [Virtualenv](https://virtualenv.pypa.io/en/stable/installation/) first.
+It is recommended to create a Python 3 environment with [Virtualenv](https://virtualenv.pypa.io/en/stable/installation/) first.

 Run